firefly-iii/firefly-iii/.github/release-notes/develop.md

 :warning: Please be careful with this pre-release, as it may not work as expected.

 This release was created on %date and may contain unexpected bugs.
 Data loss is rare but is entirely possible.
 A changelog is not included with this development release.

+## Changelog

+The changelog for this release may not be up-to-date, so it is not included.
+However, [changelog.md](https://github.com/firefly-iii/firefly-iii/blob/develop/changelog.md) may already contain entries for the future release.

 ## Installation and upgrade instructions